PvHoang1002/book-narrator-with-aws-polly/content/2.prerequisite/2.2.create-vpc/2.2.1.create-vpc/_index.md

    - In the **Resources to create** section, select _VPC only_.
    - In the **Name tag** field, enter _`my-vpc`_.
    - In the **IPv4 CIDR** field, enter: _`10.10.0.0/16`_.
-   - All other options, leave as default.
+   - All other settings, leave as default.
    - Click **Create VPC**.

 ![configure-vpc](/images/create-vpc/vpc/configure-vpc.png)